StoneT2000/StoneT2000.github.io/blog/posts/Dimensions/dimensions.md

 2. Fresh, interesting competition designs every year
 3. History (Battlecode stretches way back to at least 2003)

 There's a great paper that goes in-depth on the [design of programming competitions](https://arxiv.org/pdf/1710.07738.pdf) with a specific focus on the first rendition of Halite by Michael Truell and Benjamin Spector.
-I am choosing to focus on a few aspects and relate them to [why I developed Dimensions](#The Case For a Generalized AI Competition Framework)
+I am choosing to focus on a few aspects and relate them to why I developed the Dimensions framework.

 ### The Greatness of Halite and Battlecode